-- COMM_11 How often do senior administrators publicly advocate the need for students to become active and involved citizens? - COMM_10 How often do faculty members publicly advocate the need for students to become active and involved citizens? - COMM_12 How often do student affairs professionals publicly advocate the need for students to become active and involved citizens? - COMM_13 How often do students publicly advocate the need for students to become active and involved citizens?
+- 1. COMM_10 How often do faculty members publicly advocate the need for students to become active and involved citizens? - 2.
+COMM_11 - How often do senior administrators publicly advocate the need for students to become active and involved citizens? - 3.
+COMM_12 How often do student affairs professionals publicly advocate the need for students to become active and involved citizens? - 4.
+COMM_13 How often do students publicly advocate the need for students to become active and involved citizens?